SUPERMAN-I4G/Competitive-Audit-Findings/README.md

 This repository is organized as follows:

 - BeedleFi : Detailed reports and documentation related to vulnerabilities discovered during the contest.
+- TempleGold : Detailed reports and documentation related to vulnerabilities discovered during the contest.
+- Zivoe : Detailed reports and documentation related to vulnerabilities discovered during the contest.

 ## Getting Started